-Whittier provides discretionary investment management services to the Funds, WTC and WTCNV for the benefit of their respective clients invested in the FI Strategies and high net worth individuals and trusts only pursuant to a signed and written investment management agreement, sub-advisory agreement, or other document showing the client's grant of discretion or other authority for its portfolio.
+Whittier provides discretionary investment management services to the Funds, WTC and WTCNV for the benefit of their respective clients invested in strategy-specific separate account management (such as the FI Strategies), and high net worth individuals and trusts only pursuant to a signed and written investment management agreement, sub-advisory agreement, or other document showing the client's grant of discretion or other authority for its portfolio.
 Whittier generally receives discretionary authority from clients to select, and to determine the quantity of, securities or financial instruments to be bought or sold for the client's portfolio.
-In exercising its discretionary authority to make investment decisions for a client's portfolio.
-For the FI Strategies and other fixed income strategies, Whittier's discretionary authority will be limited by the selected mandate's investment strategy and can be further limited by reasonable, client-imposed restrictions.
+In exercising its discretionary authority to make investment decisions for a client's portfolio, Whittier adheres to the investment policies, limitations and restrictions of the portfolio.
+For strategy-specific separate account management and sub-advisory services (such as the FI Strategies managed on behalf of WTC/WTCN), Whittier's discretionary authority will be limited by the selected mandate's investment strategy and can be further limited by reasonable, client-imposed restrictions.
 With respect to certain accounts, such as the Funds, Whittier's authority to trade securities may also be limited by certain securities, tax, and other laws that may, for example, require diversification of investments and impose other limitations.